DIYtranscriptomics/DIYtranscriptomics.github.io/_projects/2019-01-12-Lecture_intro.markdown

 > “Warning - videos below are from 2020 lectures and will soon be updated for 2021.”

-Please watch the video below for a introduction to the course, how you will interact with the course materials on this website.
+Please watch the video below for a introduction to the course, and an overview of how you will interact with the course materials on this website.

 <iframe src="https://player.vimeo.com/video/405054924" width="640" height="338" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>